porelli/firefox-sync/README.md

 ## Background

 Mozilla's server side components are open source and Firefox allows to easily change the official endpoints.
-[Some documentation](https://mozilla-services.readthedocs.io/en/latest/index.html) is provided to install the each component on your own server but this is neither offically supported or very well maintened.
+[Some documentation](https://mozilla-services.readthedocs.io/en/latest/index.html) is provided to install the each component on your own server but this is neither officially supported or very well maintained.
 Furthermore, there are no official Docker images that can be used to avoid installing everything manually; all the instructions and artifacts provided are focused on setting up a developer environment rather than a production self hosted service.
 For example, `syncstorage-rs` has a [docker release on docker-hub](https://hub.docker.com/r/mozilla/syncstorage-rs/) but it is targeted to work exclusively with Google Spanner which is what Mozilla uses to provide the service.

 ## Content and scope of this project
 - GitHub workflows to create docker images as vanilla as possible from Mozilla's code